Generic selectors

 Prince Faisal bin Fahd Sports City Stadium

-The Prince Faisal bin Fahd Sports City Stadium currently has a modest capacity of around 22,000 but it is effectively being stripped down and rebuilt so that it has a new capacity of 44,500 in time for the World Cup.
+The Prince Faisal bin Fahd Sports City Stadium currently has a modest capacity of around 22,000, but it is being stripped down and rebuilt so that it can have a new capacity of 44,500 in time for the World Cup.
 The new stadium will be constructed using locally produced materials.

 South Riyadh Stadium